We have two IKEA’s here in Chicagoland. Both are a solid hour from my home, which is a fantastic thing.

 It was two light fixtures put together, one of which was $24.99.
 The other was $19.99?

 Rebecca and I both got this one, she in the pale green, me in the plain glass.

 $19.99 for the lamp and shade together!

 That is a deal.

 Ever been to the AS-IS section of IKEA??

-Lots of cool stuff and some junk down there as well but you have to be willing to look past some imperfections.
+Lots of cool stuff and some junk down there as well, but you have to look past some imperfections.

 The above are cabinet doors that are maybe a little dented but would make perfect farmhouse signs!